sesamiapp/devportal/docs/sesami-apps/how-it-works/2-inside-an-iframe.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Loading inside an iframe
+# Inside an iframe

 Sesami app will be loaded inside an <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe">iframe</a>.
 This will isolates the app and it's host and will block the app from accessing to the merchant's Admin Portal or customer's Experience.